InfOmics/MDR-RA-Opal-DataSHIELD-documentation/README.md

 The next step is to configure the ports and the IP address or domain name that the ecosystem will use to expose its services to the web.

-- Open the `docker-compose.yaml` file located in the root directory of the repository.
+- Open the `mdr_ra.env` file located in the root directory of the repository.

 - Locate the sections defining the ports and replace the placeholders with the desired port numbers.
 For example:
     ```yaml
-    ports:
-      - "80:80"  # HTTP port
-      - "443:443"  # HTTPS port
+    HTTP_PORT=80
+    HTTPS_PORT=443
+    TRAEFIK_PORT=8080
     ```

-- Specify the IP address or domain name that will be used to access the ecosystem.
+- Locate the section defining the domain name and replace the placeholder with the desired domain name.
 This is crucial for generating URLs and ensuring services are reachable.
+For example:
+    ```yaml
+    IP_DOMAIN=my.domain.com  # replace default value IP_DOMAIN=myDomainAddress
+    ```

 Refer to Section 3 of the [advanced documentation](docs/AdvancedTopics.md) for detailed instructions on editing the docker-compose.yaml file.